isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Accepting reserved addresses from outside the subnet range is supported until 1.7.10 (included).
-All newer versions require the reserved addresses to be within the subnet range.
+   Kea requires that reserved addresses must be within the subnet.
+   Kea 1.7.10 is the last release that does not enforce this.
    This does not apply to reserved prefixes.

 The following example shows how to reserve addresses and prefixes for